podfuse676-jpg/foodiefrenzy/DEPLOYMENT_GUIDE.md

-# Foodie Frenzy Deployment Guide
+# Lakeshore Convenience Deployment Guide

-This guide will help you deploy the Foodie Frenzy application to Vercel (frontend and admin) and Render (backend).
+This guide will help you deploy the Lakeshore Convenience application to Vercel (frontend and admin) and Render (backend).

 ## Prerequisites